 We have a wide network of links within the industry which will enable you to get the best placements.

-- Four GCSEs including Science at grade 4 / C or above and including maths or English at grade 4 / C or above.
+- Four GCSEs at grade 4 / C or above including:

 Equivalent qualifications will be considered.